-Development should be focussed on the eastern part of the site to avoid the steep sloping drumlin to the west of Upper Torrs Farm.
+The site contains steeply sloping land which may require major engineering works to develop.
 A Masterplan is required to be submitted as part of any planning application and agreed by the Council.
 This Masterplan should demonstrate how development will take account of phasing, Sustainable Urban Drainage Schemes, landscaping, cycle and pedestrian routes, open space and the creation of a suitable access.
 A Transport Assessment would be required to evaluate the impact on the surrounding road network.
 There may be potential to provide links to existing settlement areas via Jenny's Loaning and Torrs Drive which will provide connectivity to the Primary School and toward the town centre.
 It is also essential that this Masterplan and subsequent phasing of development takes into account the adjacent site (CSD.H6) and how any future development on this site will be accessed.
 Access can be taken from the A745 Dalbeattie Road; the new eastern boundary of this access point should be reinforced with hedge and tree planting.
 A Flood Risk Assessment is required.